wso2-extensions/esb-connector-creatio/README.md

 	./micro-integrator.sh
 ```

-5. Send the sample request to created mediation using CreatioCRM connector.
+5. Send the sample request to created mediation using Creatio connector.

 ## Headers